 Objection: What about Matthew 5:13?

-Answer To Objection: Matthew 5:13 is not teaching that you can lose your salvation.
+Answer to Objection: Matthew 5:13 is not teaching that you can lose your salvation.
 “Ye are the salt of the earth: but if the salt have lost his savour, wherewith shall it be salted? it is thenceforth good for nothing, but to be cast out, and to be trodden under foot of men.”
-Salt in Bible times could go bad or spoil, and then it would be useless for bringing out the flavor in food, and in preserving food.
-Jesus is saying that you are no good as a disciple if you won’t bring the truth of God’s Word to the people you come into contact with.
-We should cast people out of the church family and positions of ministry if they are not acting as salt and light.
+Salt in Bible times could go bad or spoil, and then it would be useless for bringing out the flavor in food, and for preserving food.
+Jesus is saying that you are no good as a disciple if you won’t bring the truth of God’s Word to the people with whom you come into contact.
+We should cast people out of the church fellowship and positions of ministry if they are not acting as salt and light.

 I have seen God convince some people of the truth of eternal security.
 Some people I have seen simply do not want to believe it.
 It is important that we do not try to find Bible verses that will fit into what we want to believe.
 There are whole ministries and denominations out there built around teaching that Christians can lose “their” salvation.
 These preachers think that people will just sin as much as they want to after they’re saved, and that we can’t trust God to get saved people to do what He wants us to do.
 But we must let the Bible tell us what is true even if we don’t happen to like it.
 I hope you will prayerfully consider that Jesus can not lie.
 If He has promised to take all those who have once been saved, and to keep them saved forever, what makes you think this is the one exception where He would lie?
 If you think you are keeping yourself saved, then you are giving yourself the glory, and you may be trusting in you, instead of trusting in Christ.
 But if God is keeping you saved, then He gets the glory, and you must put all your trust in Christ and not in yourself.